treetopinnovationab/BookmarkingStreamReader/README.md

 Being able to resume at point X requires knowing not only the position in the stream of bytes ((B) in this case), but also the number of previous characters, the position in the stream of UTF-16 code points, (A).

 Bookmarking Stream Reader keeps enough information to solve this.
 Among other things, this involves going through the byte/character buffers by the stream reader in order to work out which code points have been read.
 In the code, this is referred to as working out the "byte advancement info".
-For single byte encodings, 1 char that could be read from that file always equals 1 byte*, while for UTF-8, it depends on the data.
+For single byte encodings, 1 char that could be read from that file will always equal 1 byte*, while for UTF-8 and UTF-16, it depends on the data.
 With this information, the number of bytes and the number of chars seen in the file up to this point can be kept, and this is the information in the bookmark.

 (\* given that no value represents a Unicode character not representable in a single UTF-16 code point; in our testing, this holds for all values in all single-byte encodings supported by .NET Core with System.Text.Encoding.CodePages and .NET Framework)

+### This is not a criticism of StreamReader

+StreamReader is a good piece of code that does what it's supposed to do.
+It just can't currently do what Bookmarking Stream Reader can, likely because there's no good API in the Encoding class to build the byte advancement info mentioned above and provide the byte-to-char mapping.

 ## Why a .NET Framework 4 version?